glideapps/security-bench/README.md

 The system supports multiple evaluation prompts to test different prompting strategies.
 Prompts are stored in the `eval-prompts/` directory:

-- `default.txt` - Standard evaluation prompt
+- `default.txt` - Standard evaluation prompt covering common vulnerabilities
-- `chain-of-thought.txt` - Step-by-step analysis prompt
+- `chain-of-thought.txt` - Step-by-step analysis prompt with 10 structured steps
-- `concise.txt` - Minimal prompt for quick evaluation
+- `concise.txt` - Minimal prompt for quick evaluation (1-2 sentence explanations)
+- `rule-by-rule.txt` - Analyzes code against each individual security rule from the specification
+- `security-checklist.txt` - Uses a checklist approach marking each control as PASS/FAIL/N.A.
+- `attacker-mindset.txt` - Evaluates code from an attacker's perspective looking for exploits

 When you run evaluations, the system automatically iterates through ALL prompts in the `eval-prompts/` directory.
 Each model × prompt combination is evaluated and tracked separately.